WPT: World-to-Policy Transfer via Online World Model Distillation: Related Work

 \subsection{End-to-End Autonomous Driving}

 End-to-end autonomous driving directly maps raw multi-sensor inputs to future trajectories or low-level control commands \cite{2016end}.
-From the perspective of output modalities, recent research can be broadly categorized into unimodal and multimodal trajectory planning approaches.
-Single‑mode planning predicts one ``best" trajectory or control sequence, as seen in approaches like UniAD~\cite{Hu2022uniad}, which integrates multi‑task modules in a unified framework optimized for planning.
+From the perspective of output modalities, recent research can be broadly categorized into single-modal and multi-modal trajectory planning approaches.

+Single‑modal planning predicts one ``best" trajectory, as seen in approaches like UniAD~\cite{Hu2022uniad}, which integrates multi‑task modules in a unified framework optimized for planning.
 Further, VAD~\cite{Jiang2023vad} replaces dense scene representations with vectorized ones.
-Subsequent works refine this line along several axes: \eg, sparse representation to improve efficiency~\cite{2025sparsedrive,zhang2024sparsead,2025drivetransformer,guo2025ipad}, temporal modeling to stabilize trajectory outputs~\cite{song2025don,zhang2025bridging}, and handling of online map uncertainty to increase planning reliability~\cite{gu2024uncad,yang2025uncad}.
+Subsequent works refine this line along several axes: \eg, sparse representation to improve efficiency~\cite{2025sparsedrive,zhang2024sparsead,2025drivetransformer,guo2025ipad}, temporal modeling to stabilize trajectory outputs~\cite{song2025don,Zhang2025bridgead}, and handling of online map uncertainty to increase planning reliability~\cite{gu2024uncad,yang2025uncad}.

-While effective in simple scenarios, single‑mode approaches struggle with complicated situations where multiple futures are acceptable.
-These limitations have motivated a shift toward multimodal planning.
-VADv2~\cite{chen2024vadv2} builds a anchor vocabulary for action spaces together with probabilistic planning to capture diverse future options.
+To handle multi-future ambiguities, recent works explore multi-modal planning.
+VADv2~\cite{chen2024vadv2} builds an anchor vocabulary for action spaces together with probabilistic planning to capture diverse future options.
 Hydra-MDP~\cite{li2024hydra,li2025hydra} advances this via multi‑expert distillation into a multi‑head student, yielding trajectories aligned with distinct criteria.
 More recently, diffusion‑based planners~\cite{Shang2025DriveDPO, zheng2025diffusion, xing2025goalflow} have emerged as a strong paradigm for modeling multi‑modal trajectory distributions, providing diversity naturally.
 Alongside generative modeling, the community has explored preference‑ or reward‑driven selection to better align outputs with different objectives: safety‑targeted selection~\cite{Shang2025DriveDPO}, human‑style alignment~\cite{Li2025FinetuningGT}, \etc.